apache/flink/docs/programming_guide.md

 ### System Level

-A system-wide default parallelism for all execution environments can be defined by setting the `parallelization.degree.default` property in `./conf/flink-conf.yaml`.
+A system-wide default parallelism for all execution environments can be defined by setting the `parallelism.default` property in `./conf/flink-conf.yaml`.
 See the [Configuration](config.html) documentation for details.

 [Back to top](#top)